SrinivasNampalli/SRINIVCSA/navigation/about.md

 <p>I’m also a huge fan of soccer, supporting teams like PSG and Chelsea.
 I have a strong interest in investing in stocks and learning more about the money market.
 Additionally, I'm saving up to buy a dirtbike in the near future!</p>

 <h2>Journey through Life</h2>
-<p>Here are a few milestones in my life and education journey:</p>
+<p>Here are a few milestones in my life and education journey: I have made andriod studio app, I have also made a website application and I have skills in java and python previously.</p>

 <ul>
-  <li>🏫 Middle and High School in [City]</li>
+  <li>🏫 Middle and High School in San Diego</li>
   <li>🎓 Currently studying to improve my software engineering skills, particularly using Android Studio</li>
   <li>🏢 Aspiring to become a software engineer and build my own apps</li>
 </ul>

-<h2>Culture, Family, and Fun</h2>
+<h2>Video Game, Family, and Sports</h2>
-<p>Family and culture are essential parts of my life.
-I enjoy spending time with my family, and I am passionate about learning from different cultures.</p>
+<p>I love watching and playing different sports that I found fun.</p>

 <p>My mother told me that I have Danish, English, and Irish heritage, and I have been looking into my family tree.
 My family is pretty big: I have been married twice, and my first wife passed away.
 We have had 5 kids, 4 adopted by me and 1 biological, and we are also blessed with three grandkids.
 My grandkids call me "Abuelito."</p>